LarvixON-ZPI/larvixon-simulation/config.README.md

 ## Configuration Options

+- **allowedDrugTypes**: specify allowed drugs to be simulated by providing full names as a comma separated list (or specify all accepted: "*")
 - **simulationTimeSeconds**: Duration of the simulation in seconds (default: 600)
 - **simulationSpeed**: Speed multiplier for the simulation (default: 1.0)
 - **framesPerSecond**: How many times per second take a screenshot